lorenz1702/Bayesian-Hardware-Accelerator/README.md

 Please run the testbenches in the following order to understand the project:

 ### 1. Main Verification (Top-Level CRV)
-This tests the entire system integration (math, data flow, and AXI-handshake) using Constrained Random Verification.
+This tests the system integration (math, data flow, and AXI-handshake) using Constrained Random Verification.
 It compares the hardware output against a software-calculated "Golden Model".
 ```bash
 make sim TB=CRV_top_model
 ```